Introduction

 - For a carbon‑14 isotope: ₆C¹⁴

-If the atom is an ion, adjust the charge as a left‑hand superscript after the atomic number (e.g., ₆C⁺⁴ for a carbon atom that has lost four electrons) Worth keeping that in mind..
+If the atom is an ion, adjust the charge as a left‑hand superscript after the atomic number (e.g., ₆C⁺⁴ for a carbon atom that has lost four electrons) Small thing, real impact..

 Step 5: Use proper formatting

 In printed or digital text, subscript and superscript characters are essential for clarity.
 In plain‑text environments, you can simulate these positions using underscores for subscripts and carets for superscripts, but in formal documents, use proper typographic symbols.
-Bold the final symbol when it is the focal point of a sentence to point out its importance Surprisingly effective..
+Bold the final symbol when it is the focal point of a sentence to make clear its importance No workaround needed..

 Scientific Explanation